 Among predictive modelers, cross-validation is frequently preferred over other model evaluation methods because it does not require the use of a separate test set and generates more robust estimates of model quality.

 For all classification models, the tool provides the overall accuracy, the accuracy by class, and a set of confusion matrices (one for each model).
 Additionally, the tool reports the F1 score and a collection of Performance Diagnostic Plots (lift curve, gain chart, precision versus recall curves and ROC curve) for binary classification models.
 For regression models, the tool generally provides the correlation between predicted and actual values, the root mean square error (RMSE), the mean absolute error (MAE), the mean percentage error (MPE), and the mean absolute percentage error (MAPE) of each model's predictions.
 But when at least one target value is near 0, the MPE and the MAPE are undefined.
 In that case, the MPE is replaced with the sum of the errors over the sum of the actual values, and the sum of the absolute errors divided by the sum of the actual values (that is, the Weighted Absolute Percentage Error) replaces the MAPE.
 Additionally, the tool always provides a plot of actual versus predicted values in the regression case.

 The Cross-Validation tool requires 2 inputs:

-- M anchor: Either a single Alteryx-generated predicted model or the union of two or more such models.
+- M anchor: Either a single Alteryx-generated predicted model or the union of 2 or more such models.
 These models should all have been generated using the same dataset.

 - D anchor: The dataset used to generate the above models.

 - Number of trials: Enter the number of times you would like the cross-validation procedure to be repeated.
 Choosing a smaller number of trials speeds up the tool, but a larger number gives you a more robust estimate of your models' quality.